finnishtransportagency/raita/README.md

 Note! `pipeline:synth` script is used by the pipeline in the build step: If you update the `pipeline:synth` script name, you need to have the old script available for at least one commit in the followed branch or you have to rerun the deployment script by hand.

 Note!
 A valid GitHub token with the scopes `admin:repo_hook, public_repo, repo:status, repo_deployment` is required to be in place in AWS Secrets Manager.
 Refer to `.lib/raita-pipeline.ts` for authenticationToken name to be set.
 Set the token as plaintext value.

+Note!
+If deployment fails to Internal Failure, check that you have GitHub token in _Secrets Manager_!

 Reference for pipeline setup: https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html